Parwez Besmel

 Assistant Professor

 Dr. Parwez Besmel is an Assistant Professor in the Department of Criminology, Law and Society.
 His research interests focus on fundamental inquiries into how societies emerging from periods of conflict and repression grapple with the legacies of past atrocities.
 He is the recipient of the prestigious Fulbright Scholarship.
-During the academic year 2022-2023, Dr. Besmel was a Visiting Fellow in the Department of Philosophy and Fellow in the Global Justice Program at Yale University.
+During the academic year 2022-2023, Dr. Besmel was a Visiting Fellow in the Department of Philosophy and the Global Justice Program at Yale University.
+Dr. Besmel currently serves as a mentor in the Academic Stand Against Poverty Fellowship Program for the academic year 2025-2026 in the Global Justice Program at Yale University.

 Selected Publications